mlflow/mlflow/examples/deployments/deployments_server/mlflow_models/README.md

 [2023-08-08 17:39:15 -0400] [55722] [INFO] Booting worker with pid: 55724
 ```

-Add the entry to the MLflow AI Gateway configuration file.
+Add the entry to the MLflow Deployments server configuration file.
 The final file should match [the config file](config.yaml)

 ## Create a completions model using MPT-7B-instruct (optional, see notes below)